 The dossier must be submitted to the college by December 6.
 Review the calendar for the promotion and tenure process.

-Preparation of dossier: The instructions for the preparation of the dossier for promotion and tenure are provided in the Manual for Faculty Evaluation and the Tickle College of Engineering Criteria for Promotion & Tenure.
+Preparation of dossier: The instructions for the preparation of the dossier for promotion and tenure are provided in the Faculty Handbook and the Tickle College of Engineering Criteria for Promotion & Tenure.

 Early Consideration for Tenure and/or Promotion